directus/directus/docs/app/import-export.md

 	<source src="" type="video/mp4" />
 </video>

+This menu provides granular control over exactly which Items and Fields are exported, how they are exported, and where they are exported.

 - **Format** — Choose to export Items as CSV, JSON, or XML.
 - **Limit** — Set the maximum number of Items to be exported.
 - **Export Location** — Download the export file directly to your machine or to the File Library.